wboettge/DairyCattleDataCollection/README.md

 # Cloud Infrastructure for Daily Cattle Data Collection

-Includes configuration files and scripts to aid in the collection of IoT sensor data.
+Leverages [AWS CDK](https://aws.amazon.com/cdk/) to allow for the deployment of cloud resources to aid in the collection of dairy cow sensor data.

 ## Table of contents
 - [Features](#-features)